jianzhnie/ProteinTransformer/README.md

 # DeepFold

-DeepFold is an ToolKit Using AI for Computing Biology
+X-DeepGO is toolkit using deep learning for protein function annotation

 [Toc]